Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

 Collecting these, the total noise rate (excluding the planet signal) is

-Even with no exo‐zodiacal dust, residual leakage plus speckles dominate.
-These background rates set the floor for shot‐noise–limited SNR and drive the multi‐day integrations required for each rotational‐phase measurement.
+Even with no exo-zodiacal dust, residual leakage plus speckles dominate.
+These background rates set the floor for shot-noise–limited SNR and drive the multi-day integrations required for each rotational-phase measurement.